longturn/freeciv21/docs/Contributing/eval-pull-request.rst

 If it is a big change, it might be worthwhile to run an entire game with just AI to make sure it does not break anything.
 You can compile the code, with additional checks such as address sanitizer with :code:`$ cmake . --preset ASan`.
-Once the code is compiled, you can run the autogame with :code:`./build/freeciv21-server -r ./data/test-autogame.serv`.
-You can also observe the game with :code:`./build/freeciv21-client -a -p 5556 -s localhost`.
+Once the code is compiled, you can run the autogame with :code:`$ ./build/freeciv21-server -r ./data/test-autogame.serv`.
+You can also observe the game with :code:`$ ./build/freeciv21-client -a -p 5556 -s localhost`.
 ASan by default halts on every error, this is sometimes useful to developers to fix the errors sequentially.
 If you'd rather prefer listing all the errors at once, set the environment variable using :code:`$ export ASAN_OPTIONS="halt_on_error=0"`